-Strategies employed to enable a child to progress will be recorded within an Individual Education Plan (I.E.P.) or an Individual Behavioural Plan (I.B.P.).
+Strategies employed to enable a child to progress will be recorded within a support plan or Individual Learning Plan.
+(I.L.P).
 Each of these plans will include information about:

-- The short term targets or goals set for the pupil; - The teaching strategies to be used; - The provision to be put in place; - When the plan is to be reviewed; - Outcomes (to be recorded when the plan is reviewed, or as they are achieved.) - Evidence that the parent and, if appropriate, the child have read and understood it.
+- The short term targets or goals set for the pupil; - The teaching strategies to be used;

+- The provision to be put in place; - When the plan is to be reviewed; - Outcomes (to be recorded when the plan is reviewed, or as they are achieved.) - Evidence that the parent and, if appropriate, the child have read and understood it.